bloomberg/blazingmq/src/python/blazingmq/dev/it/README.md

 6. Get a cyclic list of "proxies".

 7. Fetch the next "proxy".
-If the cluster is local, this returns the broker;
+If the cluster is a 1-node, this returns the broker;
    otherwise, this returns a proxy connected to a node in the same data center as the leader.
 Create a client connected to that proxy.

 8. Fetch the next "proxy".
-If the cluster is local, this returns the broker;
+If the cluster is a 1-node, this returns the broker;
    otherwise, this returns a proxy connected to a node in the data center after the leader's.
 Create a client connected to that proxy.

 9. Define a test method.
 Its name has to begin with `test_` for `pytest` to pick it.
-It is executed twice: once with a local cluster, and once with a standard cluster.
+It is executed twice: once with a 1-node cluster, and once with a standard cluster.
 In both cases, the cluster is passed in the `cluster` argument.